SathurshanPrabaharan/CO2-lab-booking-app-backend/README.md

 ![Login Page](https://github.com/user-attachments/assets/6aef6f16-cce6-442b-904f-9582ebb8dc50)

-## 1. INTRODUCTION
+## 1. INTRODUCTION:

 The proposed software is a comprehensive solution for managing laboratory resources, bookings, and schedules within a university setting.
 It aims to streamline administrative tasks, enhance communication between staff and students, and improve overall efficiency in laboratory operations.
 With different functionalities and user roles, including authentication and authorization, the software ensures secure access for users such as administrators, staff, and students.

 Admins can accept or reject staff requests for lab bookings, manage inventory, view analytical utilization of laboratory components by students, transfer admin ownership, send reminders, and receive notifications for various events.
 Staff members can book lab slots, request override bookings, insert attendance summaries, view booked lab time slots, and access lab schedules.
 Students can view the lab schedule, access course-specific schedules, and view software details.

 The software includes notification services for admins, staff, and students to stay updated on lab bookings, override requests, reminders, and more.
 It also features inventory management to record specifications, track software availability, and manage licenses.
 Profile management allows users to update their information, while lab booking management handles time slot bookings, override requests, and cancellations.
 Reporting and analytics generate valuable insights on lab utilization and provide graphical representations for easy understanding.

 In summary, the proposed software offers a user-friendly and efficient solution for managing all aspects of laboratory resources, bookings, and schedules, benefiting both staff and students in a university environment

 ## 2. OBJECTIVES
 ### 1. Streamline Administrative Tasks: